nukata/lisp-in-dart/IMPLEMENTATION-NOTES.md

 **Note:**
 This avoidance will be useful also for Scheme, a popular language that unifies name spaces for functions and variables, if you want to adopt traditional macros similar to those of Common Lisp for it.
-I described and implemented the avoidance with L2Lisp ver.
-2.0 in 2007.
 I wonder if there exists such a dialect of Scheme.

 ------------------------------